All Episodes

 We have roughly 150 offices nationwide.

-We're in the United States.
+We're pulling the United States.

 And we have roughly 16,000 insurance agents today.

-De la joya became one of our investors, Gabriel Brenner became one of our investors.
+Gabrielle Brenner became one of our investors.

-CIBC, the I think it's the biggest bank in Canada, is one of our bigger investors on what they've done.
+CIBC, I think it's the biggest bank in Canada, is one of our bigger investors on what they've done.

 And this thing's growing to what it is today.

-So now social, I was creating content privately, and I was using that to train my sales guys nationwide.
+So now social, I was creating content privately and I was using that to train my sales guys nationwide.

 And I did that for a while.

-2013 was the first time I made a public piece of content A piece of content that went public.
+2013 was the first time I made a public piece of content, a piece of content that went public.

 And then gradually for two years, I was shooting a video once a week.